pveyes/htmr/README.md

 class Component extends React.Component {
   render() {
-    // if using react 16
+    // if using react 16, simply use the return value because
+    // v16 can render array
     return convert(html);
-    // if using react 15 and below return <div>{convert(html)}</div>;
+    // if using react 15 and below, wrap in another component return <div>{convert(html)}</div>;
   }
 }